bklnnet/puppet/README.md

 # puppet
 Example of a first puppet module for new kids on the block.
+Just create the module skeleton with "puppet module generate module_name" and edit init.pp in ...modules/module_name/manifests/init.pp.
 Basic things, install package, install new shell, change shell on user and modify .zshrc for fancy prompt with a ticker...
-Because I'm cool :-)
+Because I'm cool zsh guy :-) (zeeshell me)

 stest - is a simple speed test I use for each provider just to see how they stack up with others.
 Nothing fancy but it does the job.